 To minimize the number of testing irregularities, principals should conduct a review of the test administration procedures prior to each test administration with all faculty and staff who will be involved in the test administration and scoring.
-In addition, to preserve the integrity of the test materials, advise all teachers administering and scoring this test that they are not to discuss test questions or other specific test content online via e-mail or LISTSERV or through any other electronic means.
+In addition, to preserve the integrity of the test materials, advise all teachers administering and scoring this test that they are not to discuss test questions or other specific test content online via e-mail or LISTSERV or through any other electronic means prior to or during the test administration period or until one week after the conclusion of the examination period.
 Teachers and test administrators may not use cell phones or other photographic devices to duplicate test materials, and should keep their own communication devices put away during testing, using them only in emergency situations.
 Please note that shrink-wrapped packages of test books cannot be opened prior to the distribution of tests to students.